Let's Discuss: Active Transportation

 Shadow Mountain Drive has bike lane indicators in the middle of the traffic lane in both directions.
 Does that mean that bicycles can use the entire lane?

-Rodney asked 2 days ago
+Rodney asked about 1 month ago

 Hi Rodney,